Skip to content

 Objectives

-• Explain the SCAI cardiogenic shock stages.
+• Describe the SCAI shock classification system (Stages A–E).

 • 4 p.m. | Cardiogenic Shock and Mechanical Circulatory Support